History of the Perthshire Patons

 b: 18/6/1930

-Margaret married Robert Owen on October 6th 1951, and went on to have two children with him.
+Margaret married Robert on October 6th 1951, and went on to have two children with him.

-Margaret remarried on April 10th 1982 in Toronto, Canada, to Sidney Arthur Young.
+Margaret remarried in Toronto, Canada, to Sidney Arthur Young.

 Margaret has since passed away, after having suffered for some time with motor neurone disease.
 The date of her death is not yet known.